-A brain biopsy is a procedure used to remove a tumor or a piece of tissue from the brain so that it can be examined under a microscope to diagnose illness.
+A brain biopsy is used to diagnose illness.
+In the procedure, a tumor or a piece of tissue is removed from the brain for examination under a microscope.
+Types of brain biopsies include:

-In a needle biopsy, a small hole is drilled into the skull.
-A narrow, hollow needle is placed into the incision to extract a tiny portion of the tumor or tissue.
+In a needle biopsy, a small hole is drilled into the skull and a narrow, hollow needle is placed into the incision to extract a tiny portion of the tumor or tissue.

-A stereotactic biopsy uses three-dimensional imaging technology, as well as data from CT and MRI scans, to examine a tumor or a piece of the brain.
-This procedure is minimally invasive.
-Patients can often tolerate it under light sedation, as opposed to general anesthesia.
+A stereotactic biopsy uses 3-D imaging technology, as well as data from CT and MRI scans, to examine a tumor or a piece of the brain.
+Stereotactic biopsy is a minimally invasive procedure.

-Open biopsies are the most common form of brain biopsy.
-During the procedure, a surgeon removes a piece of bone from the skull while the patient is under general anesthesia.
-The tumor is exposed and removed.
-This is riskier than the other brain biopsy methods and requires a longer recovery time.
+Open biopsies are the most common form of brain biopsy and the most invasive.
+During the procedure, your surgeon will remove a piece of bone from your skull while you’re under general anesthesia.
+This allows the tumor to be exposed and removed.
+This is riskier than other brain biopsy methods and the recovery time is longer.

 Brain surgery is always risky, but needle and stereotactic biopsies are less invasive than open biopsies.
 They also have fewer complications.

-Before the surgery, laboratory work and a CT scan or an MRI may be ordered.
-The doctor may discontinue the use of blood thinners and aspirin.
-The patient may need to wash his or her hair with a special shampoo the night before the surgery.
+Lab work and a CT scan or an MRI may be ordered, before your surgery.
+Your doctor may ask you to discontinue using blood thinners and aspirin.
+You may need to wash your hair with a special shampoo the night before surgery.

-In some cases, particularly with stereotactic and needle biopsies, the patient may go home on the same day.
-Usually, a one-day hospital stay is required.
-The hospital stay may be longer depending on the health of the patient and whether any complications arise during surgery.
+Your doctor will go over the results of the biopsy with you and come up with a treatment plan if needed.
+In some cases, particularly with stereotactic and needle biopsies, you may go home on the same day.
+Although a one-day hospital stay is usually required.
+The hospital stay may be longer depending on your health and whether any complications arise during surgery.